ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 ### Undistortion
 The undistortion is performed by multiplying the transformation matrix we obtained from the camera calibration.
 The image below shows the result from the un-distortion from the camera calibration matrix.

+The class CameraCalibration has methods which store the calibration file once its calibrated and also has the methods to load and calibrate the camera.

 ![alt text][undistorted_img]

 ### Saturation Thresholding
 Yellow color lanes are best extracted by doing thresholding on the saturation images.
 So once we have the un-distorted images we convert it to HLS image.
 I use a thresholding values of (90, 255) to extract the yellow lines from the image.
 The image below shows both the saturation channel and the yellow line extracted.

+The Thresholder class is responsible for having all the methods for thresholding.
+Thresholder::simple_threshold is used for doing threshold on the saturation channel.

 ![alt text][saturation_thresholding]